Budgeting

 (Source: PWC)

-This is important because it illustrates how younger generations are increasingly prioritizing sustainability when making purchase decisions.
-Businesses should pay attention to this trend and consider offering more eco-friendly options as well as promoting them through various channels in order to reach this demographic.
+This trend illustrates how younger generations increasingly prioritize sustainability in purchasing decisions.
+Businesses should monitor this shift and consider offering more eco-friendly options while promoting them across multiple channels to reach this demographic.

-Having upcycled or resale items available could be a great way for companies to differentiate themselves from their competitors while also appealing to customers’ growing interest in sustainability initiatives.
+Providing upcycled or resale items could help companies differentiate from competitors while appealing to customers’ growing interest in sustainability initiatives.

 32% of consumers will buy their last holiday gifts before Saturday, December 17, while 5% wait until after December 25.